frankstepanski/node-express-course/week3/readme.md

 Not very exciting, but it's a start. :thumbsup:

-Let's implement the third party logging middleware [Morgan](https://www.npmjs.com/package/morgan), first we require it at the top of the app.js file, right after the other requires.
+Let's implement the third party logging middleware [Morgan](https://www.npmjs.com/package/morgan)./ First we require it at the top of the app.js file, right after the other requires.

 ```
 const morgan = require("morgan");